-FIGURE 6.
-Examples of design transformations and their corresponding reflections made by participants between iterations.
-(First column, starting from the left) The examples are categorized based on the following contexts observed in the users' reflections: aerodynamics, battle, maneuverability, human-centric design, storyline, preferential and experiential.
-(Second column) Designs picked before two to three major iterations leading to the design transformation (Fourth column).
-(Third column) Design intents that users expressed to make the design transformation.
-These intents are not the exact commands made by users and are only representative of the original commands.
+Fig. 7.
+Examples of design transformations and corresponding reflections made by participants between iterations.
+(First column, starting from the left) The examples are categorized based on the following contexts observed in the users' reflections: aerodynamics, control, propulsion, battle, human-centric design, preferential and experiential.
+(Second column) Designs picked before two to three major iterations leading to design transformation.
+(Third column) Design intents that users expressed to make the transformation.
+These intents are only representative of the original commands.
 (Fourth column) Design transformations corresponding to the users intents.
 (Fifth column) Users' reflections on the transformed designs.